GirlScript-Manipal/ML-Winter-Bootcamp/README.md

-Please go to the wiki page to view your weekly tasks.
+Please go to the [Wiki](https://github.com/GirlScript-Manipal/ML-Winter-Bootcamp/wiki) page to view your weekly tasks.
-Wiki can be found on the top of this page.